This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• This breakfast casserole has a savory flavor profile, reminiscent of a breakfast bread pudding.
-If your preference leans towards something sweeter, my small French Toast Casserole recipe would be an ideal choice.
+• Flavor Choice: This casserole tastes like a savory breakfast bread pudding.
+If you prefer sweet flavors, try my small French Toast Casserole recipe instead.

-• Allow the prepared casserole to rest at room temperature for about 10 minutes before you bake it.
-This step helps in achieving an even cooking.
+• Resting Time Before Baking: Let the casserole sit at room temperature for about 10 minutes before baking.
+This helps it cook evenly.

 Frequently Asked Questions